data61/PSL/PaMpeR/README.md

 # PaMpeR (Proof Method Recommendation system)

+Waring!
+PaMpeR's data-extraction mechanism, preprocessor, decision tree construction algorithm, and cross-validation framework have not been updated for Isabelle2019 yet.

 ## Installation
 1. Install [Isabelle](https://isabelle.in.tum.de/).
 2. Download or clone this repository (git clone https://github.com/data61/PSL.git).
-3. Move to the PaMpeR branch (https://github.com/data61/PSL/tree/PaMpeR).
-4. Then, Users can install PaMpeR by importing *.PaMpeR/PaMpeR.thy* to their theory files with the Isabelle keyword, **imports**.
+3. Then, Users can install PaMpeR by importing *.PaMpeR/PaMpeR.thy* to their theory files with the Isabelle keyword, **imports**.

 ## Three PaMpeR Commands